 However, their owner pleasing quality can make them incredibly anxious, or destructive, when left on their own for long periods of time.

-This can be treated with good training and socialization (more on this later).
+Their anxious or destructive behavior can be treated with good training and socialization.

 This comes from their herding days, where they would be the guardian of their flock, and with no flock this trait may be transferred to humans, especially smaller children.